pcrumley/IseultServer/README.md

 The above code makes it so you can access the IseultServer at localhost:5001.

 The python code that provides the RESTful api is located in the ./src/ directory.
-You can easily make new APIs for different simulations using the templates as a starting point.
+You can easily make new APIs for different simulations using ./src/tristan_sim.py as a starting point.

 The data will eventually be visualized with Iseult.js&mdash;a javascript front-end for the server located
 here: http://github.com/pcrumley/Iseultjs The directory is private for now, but I plan on hosting it online